GCP Reference Architecture

 A Pivotal Platform reference architecture describes a proven approach for deploying Pivotal Platform on a specific IaaS, such as GCP.

-A Pivotal Platform reference architecture must meet the following requirements:
+A Pivotal Platform reference architecture must meet these requirements:

 - Be secure